-India’s Semiconductor Landscape: Government Support and Investment Trends
+India’s Semiconductor Sector: Tracking Government Support and Investment Trends

 India is seeking foreign investments for its indigenous semiconductor industry for the development and design of fabs, ATMP, among others.
 We look at the latest developments impacting India’s semiconductor ambitions.